farhad1985/Connectable/README.md

 }
 ```

-you must this protocol inherit to every UIView.
+you must use this protocol inherit to every UIView.